 April and May 2016

 This exhibition will combine the carved bird collection of Ron Biggs, the nature photography of Greg Nelson, and demonstrations of bird carving by Paul Lumos.
 Join us on May 21, for a visit of live bird ambassadors of Hawks, Hoots and Honkers to the museum as we celebrate Spring Wings.

-Check out our the custom artwork of the historic Canvasback duck decoy on our 100% cotton, pre-shrunk shirt!
-Scroll to the right of this page to purchase your own for just $20 and free shipping.
+Check out the custom artwork of a Canvasback duck decoy on this 100% cotton, natural color pre-shrunk T-shirt!
+Scroll to the right of this page to purchase your own for just $20 - sizes S - XXL available - free shipping!